 Growing New England Aster in your garden is quite easy!
 Since it is a perennial that is native to the Eastern United States, it is adaptable to a wide variety of soil types.
-The primary concern is how much sun it receives.
+The primary concern is how much sun it receives, and that it doesn’t dry out too much.
 This article will give you all the information you need, and teach you how to grow New England Aster, from seed to bloom!
 The basics of growing and caring for New England Aster can be summed up in these steps

 New England Aster likes full sun, 6 hours per day or more to reach its full potential